-LARRY DARRELL TELLS OF HIS AWAKENING FROM MAUGHAM'S NOVEL THE RAZOR'S EDGE:
+LARRY DARRELL TELLS OF HIS AWAKENING IN THE NOVEL THE RAZOR'S EDGE BY WILLIAM SOMERSET MAUGHAM:

 "How grand the sight was that was displayed before me as the day broke in its splendour...I was ravished with the beauty of the world.
 I'd never known such exaltation and such a transcendent joy.
 I had a strange sensation, a tingling that arose in my feet and traveled up to my head, and I felt as though I were suddenly released from my body and as pure spirit partook of a loveliness I had never conceived.
 I had a sense that a knowledge more than human possessed me, so that everything that had been confused was clear and everything that had perplexed me was explained.
 I was so happy that it was pain and I struggled to release myself from it, for I felt that if it lasted a moment longer I should die; and yet it was such rapture that I was ready to die rather than forego it.
 How can I tell you what I felt?
 No words can tell the ecstasy of my bliss.
 When I came to myself I was exhausted and trembling"(see)